 The tragic Columbine High School Shooting in 1999 is a prime example with the number of subsequent mass school shootings carried out which referenced Columbine being a staggering and disturbing figure, and those are just the shootings actually carried out.
 There are many many more which have been planned but foiled before such plans were put into action.

 At the root of this issue is the disturbed individuals who are carrying out these attacks.
 The assumption that they are all mentally ill and not in control of their behavior is simply untrue and while media coverage cannot be blamed for the actions and motivations of any one individual, they can be highlighted for fuelling them.

 “His face splashed across every screen, his name across the lips of every person on the planet, all in the course of one day.
 Seems the more people you kill, the more you’re in the limelight”. – Words of Oregon Mass Shooter

 The Mind of The Mass Killer

 The motivations of people who become mass killers are varied and they are complicated.
 There are common themes; they are most often young males, they normally work alone and they generally hold an unhealthy interest in weapons.
-Psychologically these can be people who feel wronged by society; they have a grievance, resentment and an underlying anger.
+Psychologically these can be people who feel wronged by society; they have a grievance, resentment, and underlying anger.

 The fantasy of achieving power and showing the world who they really are, having their name go down in history tips over into their reality, with planning and organizing to pull off the perfect revenge taking place for months.
 They don’t just snap; reach for a weapon and head on out shooting people.
 They plan, they collect, they scope out sites, assess different options until one day they put their planning into action.